scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 cookies instead.

 If you set :reqmeta:`dont_merge_cookies <scrapy:dont_merge_cookies>` to
-``False`` in a request, that request will include cookies.
-However, session init requests will still ignore the cookiejar.
-To include cookies in session init requests, use :ref:`init params <session-init>`.
+``False`` in a request that uses a session, that request will include cookies managed by Scrapy.
+However, session initialization requests will still have :reqmeta:`dont_merge_cookies <scrapy:dont_merge_cookies>` set to ``True``, you cannot override that.

+To include cookies in session initialization requests, use :http:`request:requestCookies` in :ref:`session initialization parameters
+<session-init>`.
+But mind that those cookies are only set during that request,
+:ref:`they are not added to the session cookie jar
+<zyte-api-session-cookie-jar>`.

 Session retry policies